Skip to Content

 Each year, the ALA’s Office for Intellectual Freedom compiles a list of the most frequently challenged books.
 These are books that have faced attempts at removal or restriction from libraries, schools, and other public institutions.
 The list serves as a stark reminder that censorship remains a threat to our freedom of expression.

-In 2022, the top 3 most challenged books, in order, were “Gender Queer” by Maia Kobabe.
-All Boys Aren’t Blue by George M. Johnson and “The Bluest Eye” by Toni Morrison, These works, along with others, have faced objections due to their content, often relating to issues such as sexual content, gender identity, or race.
+In 2023, the top 3 most challenged books, in order, were “Gender Queer” by Maia Kobabe.
+All Boys Aren’t Blue by George M. Johnson and “This Book is Gay” by Juno Dawson, These works, along with others, have faced objections due to their content, often relating to issues such as sexual content, gender identity, or race.

 What can I do to support Banned Books Week?